Frequently Asked Questions

 MORE INFORMATION

-21. Is more information about the lawsuit available?
+20. Is more information about the lawsuit available?

-22. Should I contact Horton about the case or my Galvanized Metal Foundation Components?
+21. Should I contact Horton about the case or my Galvanized Metal Foundation Components?

-If you do not exclude yourself from the Class, Class Counsel is representing you and all the other Class Members on the case.
 Please do not contact Horton about any issues concerning the case or your Galvanized Metal Foundation Components.
 If you would like to make a warranty claim for your Galvanized Metal Foundation Components, please contact Class Counsel, LippSmith LLP at 1-808-376-2052 or contact@lippsmith.com.
 You may contact Horton for other issues may have in your home.